brackerman0730/Web-Programming-RegiQuiz-Web-Application/README.md

+ChangeLog for Assignment #5
+- Added support for MongoDB/Mongoose (changes in server.js, added app.js, new dao, edited controller, .env, DbConnection.js)
+- Set IDs for mongoose work differently so to keep coninuity I kept the ID field in "My sets" the same even though the IDS are now messy and long
+- Tests for the new Mongoose Dao

 ChangeLog for Assignment #4
 -Added a DAO controller and adjusted the DAO and server files to fit with it -Added front end integration with this new system